JSQLParser/JSqlParser/src/site/sphinx/index.rst

     :alt: Java Docs
     :target: https://javadoc.io/doc/com.github.jsqlparser/jsqlparser/latest/index.html

+A huge thank you to our sponsor, [Starlake.ai](https://starlake.ai/) who simplifies data ingestion, transformation, and orchestration, enabling faster delivery of high-quality data.
+Starlake has been instrumental in providing Piped SQL and numerous test cases for BigQuery, Redshift, DataBricks, and DuckDB.
+Show your support for ongoing development by visiting Starlake.ai and giving us a star!

 **JSQLParser** is a SQL statement parser built from JavaCC.
 It translates SQLs in a traversable hierarchy of Java classes.
-The upcoming 5.0 release will depend on Java 11 and introduces new Visitors.
+Since the 5.0 release JSQLParser depends on Java 11 and has introduced new Visitors.
 Please see the :ref:`Migration to 5.0` guide.

 Latest stable release: |JSQLPARSER_STABLE_VERSION_LINK|